lciannamea/fibonacci-calculator/README.md

 ng serve
 ```

-Now you should be able to use Fibonacci Calculator!!!
+Now you should be able to use Fibonacci Calculator, enjoy it!

 ### UI